aandyw/YBF/README.md

 Your personal over-the-top stan to convince ANYONE that you deserve more than you do.

+This application provides a customizable chatbot experience, acting as your ultimate hype-man.
+Simply index your resume content, and the chatbot will leverage it to sing your praises, perfect for job applications or self-promotion.

 ## Setup

 1.  **Clone the repository:**